amimem/agent_abstraction/README.md

 The code does not work on CC due to dependency and package build issues.

 ## Script Help:
-For now, main experiments are in `playgorund.py`, once the reliablity and usability of data is established, we can move the setting to separate files (`DQN.py`, `PPO.py` for example).
+For now `ray` includes all the scripts; main experiments are in `playgorund.py`, once the reliablity and usability of data is established, we can move the setting to separate files (`DQN.py`, `PPO.py` for example).

 `magent_wrappers.py` includes the custom wrappers we wrote for RLLib + PettingZoo.
 Only the AEC (non-parallel) wrapper is tested.